 Use extreme caution when handling injured wildlife, they can be very aggressive.
-If the animal needs to be handles, for your safety, it is recommended to wear leather gloves.
+If the animal needs to be handles, for your safety, it is recommended you wear leather gloves.
 Place the animal in a well-ventilated cardboard box with a towel at the bottom.
-Keep the box in a dark, quiet place until you can get it to a rehabilitator.
+Keep the box in a dark, quiet, and warm place until you can get it to a rehabilitator.

-It is a MYTH that an animal's mother will not accept the baby animal once a human has touched it (yes, including birds).
+It is a MYTH that a mother will not accept its infants once it has come into contact with human hands (this includes birds).
 Mothers can teach their young survival skills better and faster than we can, which is why we want to keep them together whenever possible.
 To give mom a chance to care for/retrieve her infant, place it back in the nest or return it to where it was found.

-If the baby is not fully feathered and is not injured try placing it back in the nest if possible.
-If the nest is too high or has been destroyed you can hang a grass-lined basket or a plastic container (with holes poked in the bottom for drainage in case of rain) in the location of the old nest.
+If the baby is not fully feathered and is not injured, try placing it back in the nest.
+If the nest has been destroyed you can hang a grass-lined basket or a plastic container (with holes poked in the bottom for drainage in case of rain) in the location of the old nest.
 It is always best to get the new nest as close to the old one as possible.
-Watch from a distance for up to 2 hours and if the mother does not return contact a rehabber.
+Watch from a distance for up to 2 hours and if the mother does not return contact a rehabilitator.

 Mother cottontails spend less than one hour per day with their babies.
 They forage during the day and return only at dusk and dawn to feed their young.
 You may never see her return to the nest.
 If you uncover a nest of infants, leave them be and check them again in the morning.
 If they appear round and plump, the mother has been back to care for them.
-If you are unsure, contact a rehabber before removing them.
-If you accidentally destroy the nest, you can always make a new nest at the location of the previous one.
+The mother will not mind if you accidentally destroy the nest, simply put the babies and bedding back in place.
+Please contact a rehabilitator before removing the infants.